Media in Hyderabad

-Hyderabad, in India, has a well-developed communication and media infrastructure, and the city is covered by a large network of optical fiber cables.
+Media in Hyderabad is well-developed, and the city is covered by a large network of optical fiber cables.
 The city's telephone system is serviced by four landline companies: BSNL, Tata Indicom, Reliance and Airtel.
-There are a number of mobile-phone companies: Aircel, BSNL, Airtel, Hutch Idea Cellular, Uninor, MTS, Virgin Mobile, Tata Indicom, Tata DoCoMo and Reliance.
+There are a number of mobile-phone companies: Aircel, BSNL, Airtel, Hutch Idea Cellular, Uninor, MTS, Virgin Mobile, Tata Indicom, Tata DoCoMo, and Reliance.
 Several companies offer broadband internet access.

 Broadcast radio

 The city has a variety of AM and FM radio stations.
 Two AM broadcasting|AM and two FM broadcasting FM stations in Hyderabad are operated by All India Radio (AIR), officially known as Akashvani.
 The first FM radio station to broadcast in the city was AIR's Vividh Bharati in the early 1990s.
 In 2006, Commercial broadcasting|commercial FM radio stations were launched in Hyderabad.
 These stations are broadcast 24 hours a day, seven days a week with programming in Telugu language, English and Hindi.

 The FM radio stations in the city are: